 West Cornwall · TR13

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Porthleven, that work is shaped by the place itself — Porthleven is the most southerly port on mainland Britain, AONB-designated, with a working harbour, dramatic winter swell and a terraced cliff-edge of Victorian cottages, with a building stock that leans toward fishermen's cottages above the harbour and Victorian terraces.
+A Porthleven brief starts on the street, not the screen — Porthleven is the most southerly port on mainland Britain, AONB-designated, with a working harbour, dramatic winter swell and a terraced cliff-edge of Victorian cottages, with a building stock that leans toward Victorian terraces and converted lofts and warehouses.

 - Conservation Area